RnewGrab Deal : Flat 23% off on live classes + 2 free self-paced courses as a bonus! - SCHEDULE CALL Rnew

 • This is the right time to copy and paste the new query window and make sure that everything looks fine to run the SQL.
 You may also automate the process using stored procedures in the SQL.

-In SQL Server 2017 or higher (say it SQL Server 2019), you can use the TRANSLATE function to translate one or more characters into a complete set of characters.
-At this glance, REPLACE and TRANSLATE functions exactly do the same thing but there are significant differences too.
+In SQL Server versions and editions like SQL Server 2017 or higher (say it SQL Server 2019), you can use the TRANSLATE function to translate one or more characters into a complete set of characters.
+At this glance, REPLACE and TRANSLATE functions do exactly the same thing, but there are significant differences too.

 • REPLACE () function replaces all occurrences of a specified string value with another string value.